-Showa Day is a Japanese annual holiday held on April 29.
-Part of Golden Week.
+Showa Day is a Japanese public holiday held on April 29.
+Known in Japan as 'Shōwa no Hi', it is part of Golden Week.

 Traditionally the Emporer's birthday was a national holiday, and after the death of Emperor Hirohito in January 1989, April 29 was subsequently no longer celebrated as The Emperor's Birthday but instead as Greenery Day, part of Japan's Golden Week.

 After many attempts since 2000, Greenery Day finally won approval to be renamed Shōwa Day in May 2005, and the decision to move the date of Greenery Day from April 29 to May 4 was taken.